jamf/regatta/docs/regatta_backup.md

 ### Synopsis

-Command backs up regatta into a directory of choice, it currently back up all the tables present in the target server.
+Command backs up regatta into a directory of choice, it currently backs up all the tables present in the target server.
 Backup consist of file per a table in binary compressed form + human-readable manifest file.
 Use restore command to load backup into the server.

 ```